Welcome...

 Latest News

-New paper in press by J. Saretzki, B. Forthmann, & M. Benedek in Psychology of Aesthetics, Creativity, and the Arts: A systematic quantitative review of divergent thinking assessments.
+New paper in press by Y. Hilker, B. Forthmann, & P. Doebler in Psychology in Aesthetics, Creativity, and the Arts: Assessing the robustness of automated scoring of divergent thinking tasks with adversarial examples.